-International Journal of Instruction (IJI) is a refereed international journal of education and published twice a year (in January & July).
+International Journal of Instruction (IJI) is a refereed international journal of education and published four times a year (in January, April, July & October).
 The aim of this journal is to publish high quality studies in the areas of instruction, learning, teaching, curriculum development, learning environments, teacher education, educational technology, educational developments, measurement and evaluation, educational statistics.
 Studies may relate to any age level - from infants to adults.

 - The manuscripts that have been submitted to IJI are first assessed by the editorial board in terms of purpose, topic, content, presentation style and mechanics of writing.